NSF-IUSE/sampleCourse-xfig/docs/project-defination/index.md

 ### **6 - _Features (Due: April 28, 2021)_**

-> (1).
-Coding is due by Apr.
+> **(1).** Coding is due by Apr.
 28, 2021 before the class, and all requirements need to be demonstrated in the class;
 >
-> (2).
-Commit all codes into the GitHub repository by Apr.
-28, 2021 before the class, and a copy of source codes of xfig needs to be submitted here.
+> **(2).** Commit all codes into the GitHub repository by Apr.
+28, 2021 before the class, and a copy of source codes of Xfig needs to be submitted here.
 >
-> (3).
-Pass all test cases (the test log needs to be submitted by Apr.
+> **(3).** Pass all test cases (the test log needs to be submitted by Apr.
 28, 2021 before the class) Note: the same moodle assignment as test cases